DAAD Visiting Professor

 Habilitation, Georg-August-Universität Göttingen

-With Bernd Ludwig, he has edited the forthcoming volume Über die Fortschritte der kritischen Metaphysik.
-Beiträge zu System und Architektonik der kantischen Philosophie, in: Kant-Forschungen, Hamburg: Felix Meiner Verlag, which appears in 2016.
+With Bernd Ludwig, he has edited the volume Über die Fortschritte der kritischen Metaphysik.
+Beiträge zu System und Architektonik der kantischen Philosophie, in: Kant-Forschungen, Hamburg: Felix Meiner Verlag, 2016.
 He is now working on a new book project, Werde Gott gleich, which explores the intersections between theology and ethics in ancient philosophy.

 history of ancient and modern philosophy, intersections between philosophy, theology, literature and architecture in the 18th- and early 20th-century, genesis of German idealism.